 What does data protection mean?

-Personal data is data that makes it possible to identify a natural person.
+Personal data is data that makes it possible to identify a physical person.
 When you ask one of your clients to fill out a form, you are recording personal information.

 In addition to this, when you browse the Internet, you share data with the websites you visit.